Thulium-Drake/ansible/vmware-example-setup/README.md

-# Ansible VMWare playbooks
+# Ansible VMWare example setup
-This set of playbooks will use the VMWare SDK to interact with a vCenter host:
+This folder contains an example on how to use Ansible with VMWare.
+It provides:

-* Retrieve inventory of VMs
+* VMWare inventory configuration
-* Create/Delete snapshots of VMs
+* Create/Delete snapshots of VMs in an example playbook that uses the [VMWare](../vmware) role.

 I found that the VMWare inventory itself isn't particularly usefull as it does not take in account any folders or groups in vCenter.
 However, I've added it so you can see how it should be configured. :-)